 - Time limitations running out

-- Defendant pleads guilty and received a deferred sentence under article 894 or 893 and successfully completed probation.
+- Defendant pleaded guilty and received a deferred sentence under article 894 or 893 and successfully completed probation

 Note that misdemeanors may be expunged after 5 years have passed only if you have no felony convictions and no pending felony charges in the intervening years.
 Adults cannot expunge a record if it involves domestic violence, sex offenses, arrest for first and second DUI or when they have done time with the Department of Corrections.